 If you already had some vacation days squared-away for your honeymoon, it might be better to not cancel all of them.
-As Cooke explains, just because you’re not away from it all, that doesn't mean you cannot help each other relax and disconnect.
+As Cooke explains, just because you’re not away from it all, that doesn't mean you cannot help each other relax and disconnect — one of our personal favorite honeymoon ideas during quarantine.
 “If lounging on the beach together with a book in hand was top of your honeymoon wishlist, download some new reading material, sit on your patio, and get as close as you can to it,” she recommends.
 “Instead of camping out, camp in!
 Set up a fort or tent in your living room, pack some snacks, and play cards or board games.”

 Make interactive dinners.

 When most couples go on their honeymoon, they choose a destination they’ve never been before that will offer excitement, intrigue, and a change of pace.
 You can recreate that same energy by doing something interactive and engaging, like a hands-on dinner.
 Darling suggests having a cheese or chocolate fondue evening, a night where you tackle sushi rolls, or other active creations.
 “People are always looking for new experiences, and while we may have had these things at our favorite local restaurants, we don't often put in the effort at home,” she explains.
 In addition to focusing on the task at hand, rather than feeling anxious over the news, you may come out of the quarantine with some new tricks up your sleeve.